Frequently Asked Questions

 Can LL.M. students work during the program?

-International graduate students may work up to nine hours per week in a campus job.
 Most campus jobs are work study positions limited to undergraduates, so LL.M. students who wish to work usually try to find research assistant positions within the law school.
 Students may contact faculty members directly to inquire, or check the Boalt Bulletin Board.
 Because the professional track is so intensive, we strongly advise that these students do not work during the program.
+LL.M. students are not eligible for fee remission under any circumstances.

 Does Berkeley Law require a deposit from admitted students?